-West Virginia State University alumni can be found in positions of leadership and public trust throughout West Virginia, in most other states, and in some foreign countries.
-Future graduates will join alumni well grounded in the liberal arts, skilled in their chosen occupations or professions, and sensitive to and appreciative of people of other races and ethnic backgrounds.
+West Virginia State alumni can be found in positions of leadership and public trust throughout West Virginia, most other states, and some foreign countries.
+Future graduates will join alumni well grounded in the liberal arts, skilled in their chosen occupations or professions, and sensitive to and appreciative of people of all races and ethnic backgrounds.